 This research brief released by Center for Schools and Communities with funding provided by the Pennsylvania Department of Education, identifies key strategies that principals and other educational leaders can use to foster collaboration among ESL specialists and content/classroom teachers that support the academic achievement of English learners.
 Co-authors, Karin Sprow Forté, D.Ed., and Denise G. Meister, Ph.D highlight school based strategies which include: providing dedicated time for collaboration, creating a culture and context for collaboration, and using professional learning to foster collaboration.
 Also recommendations that build positive school culture and environment, along with common pitfalls and limitations are detailed.

 Pennsylvania Department of Education’s Mission for the Education of English Language Learners

-Provide for the maintenance and support of a thorough and efficient system of education which includes the provision of quality, culturally-responsive and equitable educational programs for English language learners and assurance of their appropriate participation in all aspects of the educational system.
-The Department ensures that its programs will address the needs and rights of English language learners in all its initiatives throughout the entire process of planning and implementation.
+Provide for the maintenance and support of a thorough and efficient system of education which includes the provision of quality, culturally-responsive and equitable educational programs for English learners and assurance of their appropriate participation in all aspects of the educational system.
+The Department ensures that its programs address the needs and rights of English learners in all its initiatives throughout the entire process of planning and implementation.

 Pennsylvania Department of Education’s Vision for the Education of English Language Learners

 The Department promotes the recognition of these students and their parents as cultural and linguistic assets to the Commonwealth’s global initiatives.
-The Department is committed to using its Standards Aligned System to ensure that English language learners receive core curriculum instruction and achieve high levels of academic success.
+The Department is committed to using its Standards Aligned System (SAS) to ensure that English learners receive core curriculum instruction and achieve high levels of academic success.